 Critics of the growth oriented approach argued that this was because it had failed to give sufficient attention to real human welfare through prioritising industrial growth and agricultural commercialisation.
 Rural deprivation was falsely regarded as a problem that any sufficiently motivated peasant could overcome in an expanding economy.
 Critics, such as Streeten (1978), argued that the economic priorities of the growth model had been both economic and social failures inasmuch as they had done little to strengthen the economic structure of the Third World, and had done a great deal to harm the material and social well-being of the rural producers.
+Lipton (1977) claimed that most of the advantages that came from these development policies were creamed off by the more articulate, organised and powerful urban classes: 'The urban classes have been able to "win" most of the rounds of the struggle with the countryside; but in so doing they have made the development process needlessly slow and unfair' (p.
+13).

-Streeten and others such as Seers (1977), as well as bodies like the International Labour Office (ILO) argued for a complete change of approach to Third World poverty and development.
-They argued that proper growth can only be encouraged by a programme that has as an essential ingredient a redistribution of income and resources downwards (for example through taxation) towards poorer rural and urban households.
+Streeten and others such as Seers (1977), as well as bodies like the International Labour Office (ILO), argued for a complete change of approach to Third World poverty and development.
+They argued that proper growth can only be encouraged by a programme that has as an essential ingredient a redistribution of income and resources downwards (for example through taxation) towards poorer rural households.